-- 3.1 All staff are expected to fully support the Vision, College Priorities, the Mission Statement, Aims of the College and Catholic Ethos in line with STMLC's and Diocesan documentation. - 3.2 Undertake other reasonable duties as required and defined by the Leadership Team and / or Headteacher and / or Governors.
+- 3.1 All staff are expected to fully support the Vision, College Priorities, the Mission Statement, Aims of the College and Catholic Ethos in line with STMLC's and Diocesan documentation. - 3.2 Undertake other reasonable duties as required and defined by the Head of Department, Leadership Team and / or Headteacher.

-PART FOUR: DUTIES IN RELATION TO LEADING THE DEPARTMENT
+PART FOUR: DUTIES IN RELATION TO DEPARTMENT 4 Strategic Planning